alexgibson/wavepad/README.md

 Run
 ---

-To run the server:
+To run the dev server:

 ```
-cd dist && python -m SimpleHTTPServer
+npm start
 ```

 The app can then be viewed at `localhost:8000`.